 - Barcode scanners

-- view order status;
+- View order status

-- view order type;
+- View order type

-- add tracking information to an order; and/or
+- Add tracking information to an order

-- cancel an order.
+- Cancel an order

 On the Terminal, you can view sales history, generate custom reports and track sales by team members.
-You can’t view cash drawer session history like Square Point of Sale allows on a tablet.
+That being said, you can’t view the cash drawer session history like you can on a tablet or computer.

 All users have backend access to sales reports sorted by date, location, time period and more.
 These can be viewed in any internet browser logged into Square.
-Generated reports can be exported to Excel.
-There are lots of other free analytics on gift cards, popular sales categories, sales trends, transaction status, discounts, employee sales, etc. Custom reports can also be created.
+Reports can be exported to Excel or integrated with popular accounting platforms like MYOB, QuickBooks, Xero and Zoho Books.

 Who is Square most suited for?